TheRealOwenRees/z80-assembly-algorithms/README.md

 Z80 assembly lacks native multiplication and division instructions and operates primarily with 8-bit arithmetic.

 In these solutions, I've aimed to stay within 8-bit constraints, using combined registers where overflow might occur.

+I have not used any firmware or system-specific commands, in order to keep the code as portable and platform-independent as possible.

+All results are returned in the A register, unless otherwise noted.